learn-skydive-licence-AFF-USPA-skydiving-girl-jumper

-How do I learn to skydive?
+How Do I Learn to Skydive?

 Step 1: The first step to getting your solo-skydiving license is to complete a Tandem Skydive with one of our highly experienced instructors.
 At Airborne Petawawa we require our Accelerated Freefall (AFF) students to complete a Tandem Skydive prior to committing to the course.
 As we utilize a small aircraft, this practice reduces the chances of a jump refusal during the AFF jump and in turn ensures we are not wasting anyone's time or money.

 Step 2: Accelerated Freefall (AFF) Program; During the first day you will complete the First Jump Course (FJC) and your first jump.
-Our program consists of seven jumps that must be completed to satisfaction.Theses jumps will have you progress through a significant amount of skill building tasks under the supervision of an Instructor, allowing you to safely skydive on your own in the end.
+Our program consists of 7-9 jumps that must be completed to satisfaction.

 I passed AFF!
 Now what?

 Step 3: Once the AFF program is complete, you are now certified as a "Solo Jumper".
 As a Solo Jumper you will still have skills to learn and tasks to complete while you work your way towards a total of 25 jumps.
-While working on these skills you may do so on your own, with the help of a Coach or with the help of an Instructor.
-As a Solo Certified Jumper, you may jump at other USPA Drop zones as well.
+But now you can jump without a chaperone!

 Once you have 25 jumps and all required skill/tasks have been completed, you will be required to pass the A Licence check out dive and the A Licence Exam.
 A proficiency card will help you track all skills and tasks.